 In 2014, there were 15 UN peacekeeping operations and political missions mandated by the UN Security Council to promote, protect and monitor human rights.
 These missions in Afghanistan, Burundi, Central African Republic, Côte d’Ivoire, Darfur (Sudan), the Democratic Republic of the Congo, Guinea-Bissau, Haiti, Iraq, Kosovo (Serbia), Liberia, Libya, Mali, Somalia, and South Sudan have dedicated human rights components, comprising nearly 900 Human Rights Officers and support staff who implement the mission’s human rights mandate, including through working with other components to mainstream human rights in the overall work of the mission .

-Details on the individual field presences can be found in the relevant sections of the Strategic Management Plan.
+Details on the work of individual human rights components of UN peace missions can be found in the relevant sections of the OHCHR Management Plan 2014-2017.